Overview of AR and VR:

 Due to the popularity of applying AR and VR technologies in marketing, The face of the two marketing strategies viz., inbound and outbound.

-In fact, these two technologies are already changing the face of both inbound and outbound marketing approaches by helping the marketing of products and services.
+These two technologies are already changing the face of both inbound and outbound marketing approaches by helping the marketing of products and services.

 In this fast pace world where every business is trying to set its foot in this highly dog-eat-dog environment, technology acts as a gifted else.